jspear29/threejs_experiments/README.md

-# gulp-es6-boilerplate
+# github-page-boilerplate
-## Because I'm tired of redoing this.
-Just a simple template for frontend experiements
+Just another template for a project that uses github pages.
+An easy way to put a frontend experiement online

 ## Includes
 - gulp
 - browserify
 - babelify
+- es6